 Flexible liveaboard boats are no different from scheduled boats.
 It’s only the trip logistics which are different.
 Therefore, the cabins are just the same as all our other boats.
 They have air conditioning and normally have a window.
 Solo divers and friends stay in shared cabins (2 single beds) and couples stay in double-bed cabins.

 All of the cabins on Similan Quest share bathrooms.
-Don’t worry, there are enough bathrooms to ensure that most times you don’t have to queue at all and if you do it’s not for long.
-Lapat’s twin cabins share three communal bathrooms on the same deck, and its two double-bed cabins have private bathrooms.
+Don’t worry, there are enough bathrooms to ensure that most times you don’t have to wait at all and if you do it’s not for long.

 Koon9 has a private bathroom in every cabin.
-Most of its cabins are twins, but it has a few doubles, too.
+Most of its cabins are twins that can also be double, but it has a few fixed doubles.

 Is vegetarian food available?